 There are two ways teachers move out from their regular positions.
 Some apply for non-teaching positions when they become vacant, while others are tapped by administrators who see promising qualities in them.
-The fact that teachers are recruited
+The fact that teachers are recruited without benefit of a position's being advertised narrows the perceived range of opportunities.
+Our interviews indicated that many positions are filled before it is generally known that they are vacant.
+Vertical movement is constrained by the small number of positions, and toplevel administrative positions are sometimes filled by recruits from outside the community.

 Table 10.
-Stabili Continu Teacher ity of
+Stabi Conti Teach nuity of

-TOTAL YEARS OF EXE IN JEWISH EDUCATIO
+TOTAL YEARS OF E IN JEWISH EDUCAT

 l or less 6%

 2 to 5 27%

 6 to 10 29%

 11 to 20 24%

 20 or more 14%

-TOTAL YEARS OF TEP EXPERIENCE IN THE COMMUNITY
+TOTAL YEARS OF T EXPERIENCE IN TH COMMUNITY

-1 or less 11%
+l or less 11%

 2 to 5 34%

 6 to 10 27%

 11 to 20 19%

 20 or more 10%

-TOTAL YEARS OF TEA EXPERIENCE IN THE SETTING
+TOTAL YEARS OF TH EXPERIENCE IN THE SETTING EACHING E PRESENT

-1 or less 18%
+l or less 18%

 2 to 5 41%

 6 to 10 23%

+13%

-11 to 20 13%
+11 to 20 100

-20 or more 5%

-Note: Columns may not sum rounding. a to 100% due to